 Are you looking for a CRM to cater to your unique business needs?
 Then, try Kylas, an enterprise-grade Sales CRM uniquely engineered for growing businesses.

 Pain Points of Small Businesses

-Today, a small enterprise must compete with not just other small enterprises but also with medium- and large-scale enterprises, especially as the customer behavior has shifted so drastically after the pandemic.
+Today, a small enterprise must compete with not just other small enterprises but also with medium- and large-scale enterprises, especially as customer behavior has shifted so drastically after the pandemic.
 The sector’s slow recovery has also not made things easier.

 The other challenges are government-mandated lockdowns, outstanding loans, and a lack of workforce.
 As a result, many business owners are not confident in their ability to operate in the next 12 months.